 How to Configure Your Free SSL Certificate With WordPress

 To properly configure WordPress to work with your SSL certificate, you need to make some changes.
-You could do this manually…or you could use an awesome plugin that does everything for you.
+You can do this manually…or you could use an awesome plugin that does everything for you.
+It’s called Really Simple SSL, and it lives up to its name.

 Just be aware – you will naturally get signed out of WordPress when you run the plugin.
 This is because the plugin changes your default URL from “http://” to “https://.”
 All you need to do is log in again with your normal login credentials.
 No need to be alarmed!